MaxPleaner/SlimStatic/README.md

 	```
 4. Put static assets in `src/public`

 ... and that's about it.
 The Guard process will watch for all changes to the `src` directory, and rebuild `dist` each time.
 You _do_ have to press reload in your browser.

-Enjoy.
+### Notes

+Files in `public/` will be copied as-is.

+Other than that, `.slim` files at the top level of `src` are the _only things_ supported.

+_But what about my scripts and styles?_ Slim supports writing all this stuff inline.
+See https://rdoc.info/gems/slim/frames#embedded-engines-markdown